dullgiulio/sys-file-indexer/README.md

 # TODO

-* Database persistance
+* Can scan multiple directories
+* Can scan single files (from args)
+* Some CLI options
-* Apply filepath.FromSlashes somewhere
+* Windows: Apply filepath.FromSlashes somewhere